mliarakos/spark-typed-ops/README.md

 The projection is by column name (regardless of order) and the compiler validates that the needed columns exist and have the correct types.

-Most of the Dataset extension methods are provided for convenience to reduce boilerplate code.
-They can be written using the name/column methods:
+Many of the Dataset extension methods can be re-written using the name/column methods:

 ```scala
 // these compile to the same expression